-- 1. Articulates a service agenda to the University, public, and/or profession that builds on the faculty member's professional expertise - 2.
-Serves as a member and developing leader in the governance of the Unit, the College or the University; meets the Unit expectations for committee and other service assignments - 3.
-Serves as a member and developing leader in relevant professional organizations; advocate for one's profession - 4.
+- 1. Articulates a service agenda to the University, public, and/or profession that builds on the faculty member's professional expertise.
+Examples may include: - a.
+Serves as a member and developing leader in the governance of the Unit, the College or the University.

+- b.
+Serves as a member and developing leader in relevant professional organizations; advocate for one's profession. - 2.
 Relevant professional licenses or certifications are in good standing

-Promotion of a Clinical Assistant Professor to Clinical Associate Professor
+What is expected for the promotion of a Clinical Assistant Professor to a Clinical Associate Professor?

 Promotion within the clinical ranks (Clinical Assistant to Clinical Associate and Clinical Associate to Clinical Professor) in the College of Health and Human Services is elective (not mandatory) and must be preceded by a successful initial contract reappointment.

-The College recommends that review for promotion occur simultaneously with the review that occurs within the year prior to the end of the reappointment period (reappointment periods vary from 1-5 years).
+While colleges and academic units determine progression requirements through the ranks, five years' experience at the previous level is recommended.
 Five years at rank is typical before applying for promotion but early promotion may be considered if the candidate has the support of both the Unit Head and Dean.